Gnuxie/cl-matrix/README.md

 There is now also event listening and I will be writing more documentation on this shortly.

+event listening is changeing again.
+I'm going to use deeds.

 ## Why did you make this?
 I made this so I could write my own bots and tools for matrix, I am planning on sharing them as soon as this library has a release since most of them rely on it one change in this repo is going to break the others.

 I have tried to make this as extensible as possible.

 ## What can I expect this to become?
-There is a chance that the code base could be abandoned still as it still hasn't had a release.
-That being said, it's a fairly simple code base and there will be things here that are useful for similar libraries.

-It is more likely though that I change some of the fundamental apis of this library rather than abandon it, for example by changing the way the functions interact with ACCOUNT objects (which atm they use a special variable \*ACCOUNT\* to do so).
+I am now changing some of the fundamental parts of the library and doing them a better way for example I'm not longer keeping any state about rooms in the client as I've found a work around for the behavoir i wanted.